RHIT-CSSE/csse332/Homework/UserspaceThreadsLab2/README.md

     waits.
 4. Unfortunately because it is waiting, it can't actually switch to another thread, meaning that thread from #1 will never run again.
-    The lock can never be freed.
+    The lock can never be freed from the thread.

 Ok, how can we solve this?